Add Storage

 As you should know, we use AKS (Kubernetes) to host everything from databases to telegram bots.

-In our AKS cluster we have (ATTOW) a single node (VM) Standard_B2ms
+In our AKS cluster we have (ATTOW) a single node (VM) Standard_B2ms which allows to attach only 4 disks,

 one of which is the VM's disk itself.